Scenic valley view of snow-covered mountains and village in Val d'Isère ski area.

 Wine bars and hotels for cocktails

-We particularly enjoy La Cave sur le Comptoir, an intimate wine bar where you can get decent coup de rouge and actually hear what your companions are saying.
+We particularly enjoy La Cave sur le Comptoir, an intimate wine bar where you can get a decent coup de rouge and actually hear what your companions are saying.
 Le Salon des Fous, close to the Tourist Office roundabout, is a good meeting place and is always busy – you can eat here, too.

-Live bands and late nights
+Live bands and late nights in Val d’Isere

-After dinner, your first stop is Victor’s, which has a happy hour hour from 9pm to 11pm and is a favourite among locals.
+After dinner, your first stop is Victor’s, which has a happy hour from 9pm to 11pm and is a favourite among locals.
 This isn’t one of those sophisticated places we were talking about earlier – just really nice and buzzy, and usually not too full.
 Saloon is where the seasonnaires go to party.
 There’s a DJ, live music, and a Happy Hour from 3-5pm.
 It’s also convenient for Le Petit Danois – just across the road – which is the favourite haunt of Scandies.
 Blue Note is hidden behind an unremarkable door opposite the ESF office.
 It’s ideal for a quiet drink, the best Bloody Marys in the resort and Young’s London Ale.

-Its late-night rival, as we said earlier, is Le Doudoune, in the basement of Cocorico on the edge of the snow at the Rond Point des Pistes.
+By now, the evening should have acquired some momentum.
+Dick’s runs an after-dinner club from 10pm before becoming a full-on nightclub from 12.30-5am.
+As we said earlier, its late-night rival is Le Doudoune, in the basement of Cocorico on the edge of the snow at the Rond Point des Pistes.
 It’s open until 5am with a free shuttle bus to get you home.

 About the author